raspberrypi/documentation/configuration/device-tree.md

 The `compatible` string identifies this as being for bcm2708, which is the base architecture of the BCM2835 part.
 Then comes the first (and in this case only) fragment.
 Fragments are numbered sequentially from zero.
 Failure to adhere to this may cause some or all of your fragments to be missed.

-Each fragment consists of two parts -- a `target` property, identifying the node to apply the overlay to, and the `__overlay__` itself.
+Each fragment consists of two parts -- a `target` property, identifying the node to apply the overlay to, and the `__overlay__` itself, the body of which is added to the target node.
 The example above can be interpreted as if it were written like this:

 ```
 /dts-v1/;